10 Causes of Feeling Like Food Stuck in Chest After Eating.

 Functional dysphagia is a term that refers to the sensation of difficulty swallowing or food stuck in the chest after eating without apparent cause.

 The diagnosis of functional dysphagia requires the exclusion of all other causes of dysphagia, such as GERD, achalasia, motility disorders, and esophageal tumors.

 The cause of functional dysphagia is unclear.
-However, it is related to other functional gut diseases and may be related to psychological stress or stress (gut-brain axis dysfunction) (reference).
+However, it relates to other functional gut diseases and may be related to psychological stress or stress (gut-brain axis dysfunction) (reference).